cloudfoundry/stratos/website/docs/guides/extensions/frontend-extensions.md

 Save the file.

-### Mark the component as an extensions component
+### Mark the component as an entry component

-The last thing we need to do is to mark our Extension component as an extensions component.
+The last thing we need to do is to mark our Extension component as an entry component.

-To do this, in a text editor, open the file `src/frontend/app/custom/custom.module.ts` and add the `ExtensionService.declare` to the import sesion, so it looks like this:
+To do this, in a text editor, open the file `src/frontend/app/custom/custom.module.ts` and add the entry components section so it looks like this:

 ```
 @NgModule({
   imports: [
-    CommonModule,
-    ExtensionService.declare([
-      ExampleTabExtensionComponent,
-    ])
+    CommonModule
   ],
   declarations: [ExampleTabExtensionComponent],
   entryComponents: [ExampleTabExtensionComponent]